GDPR is great for the rights of citizens. It incentivises good corporate citizenship and levels the playing field for businesses.

 What is a Data Processing Agreement (DPA)?

-d2o offers customers a balanced and robust Data Processing Agreement (DPA) governing the relationship between the customer (acting as a Controller) and d2o (acting as a Processor).
+d2o offers clients a balanced and robust Data Processing Agreement (DPA) governing the relationship between the clients (acting as a Controller) and d2o (acting as a Processor).
 The DPA facilitates d2o’s customers’ compliance with their obligations under EU data protection law.

 Under the GDPR, processors face additional duties and liability for noncompliance, or acting outside of instructions provided by the controller.
 Compliant processor duties include: